wendellrodrigues/hexabets/README.md

 # hexabets
 Web application for peer-betting application

-Server created with Node.Js and Express.Js
+Server created with Node.js and Express.js
+Front end will be created using React.js with CSS Grid

 Uses passport and jwt token authentication (stateless)